CJS 340 Comparative Criminal Justice

 - Compare differences in criminal justice systems from around the world with the United States criminal justice system.

-- Demonstrate knowledge of the cultural and social differences that influence how criminal justice processes are carried out in countries around the world.
+- Describe the cultural, social, and political differences that influence how criminal justice processes are carried out in countries around the world.

 Minnesota Transfer Curriculum